wf-tb-amr documentation

 Nextflow parameter nameTypeDescriptionHelpDefault

 downsampleintegerNumber of reads to downsample to in each direction, leave empty for no downsampling.Downsampling can help with run times without significantly impacting the result of your analysis.
-By default no downsampling is performed, but here you can specify the number of reads to downsample to in each direction, to a minimum of 100.
+By default no downsampling is performed, but you can specify the coverage to downsample to in each direction here, to a minimum of 100.

 minimum_read_supportintegerThe minimum number of reads to consider for a variant call on each strand.By default the workflow expects a minimum of 5 reads on each strand supporting a variant.
 This is to ensure that when using the maf, very low coverage regions do not contribute to potentially false positive variant calls.5